Outdoor Skills

 THE FIELD AND FOREST HANDY BOOK

 Daniel Beard.
 “A collection of projects as big as the great outdoors.”
-Written by a founder of the Boy Scouts of America, this guide introduces the pleasures & challenges of the outdoors.
+Written by a founder of the Boy Scouts of America, this guide introduces the pleasures and challenges of the outdoors.
 With a “can-do” attitude, Beard presents illustrated instructions of building kites, birdhouses, boasts, igloos, and other fun projects, along with numerous helpful tips for campers.
-An excellent reference for hikers & campers.
+An excellent reference for hikers and campers.
 Reprint of Charles Scribner’s Sons, NY, 1906 edition.
-5-1/4 x 8-1/4, 448p, b&w illustrations, expected December 2007.
+5-1/4 x 8-1/4, 448p, b&w illustrations, 1906, 2007.

 NATURALIST'S GUIDE TO OBSERVING NATURE